codekidX/storage-chooser/README.md

 - you can choose between _sheet and sleek_ layouts.
 - Inline create folder view _(not another dialog to handle)_
 - Full localization.
 I mean literally every strings can be localized to your desired language.
-- Memory thresholding - a restriction or a toast that it shows when user's memory is less than your defined memory for operations.
+- Memory thresholding - a restriction or a toast that it shows when user's memory is less than your defined memory of operations.
 - and more will be added soon.

 ## Installation